 Jubilate Deo

 I realized that most of the kids (and maybe some of the adults) don't know what Jubilate Deo means.
-It is usually translated Rejoice in God but I think that is sort of weak.
+It is usually translated Rejoice in or Praise God but I think that is sort of weak.
 Think of Snoopy's happy dance.
-Or how excited/happy you feel if someone tells you that you're going to Disneyworld or Hawaii.
+Or how excited/happy you feel if someone tells you that you're going somewhere you REALLY want to go.
 Or just how much you love your friends and family and the joy they give you.
 The song says to be joyful that God loves us, answers our prayers, helps us grow, and blesses us each and every day.

 PRONUNCIATION: you-bee-lah-tay day-o

-Kids, women, and men each sing the round alone and then we sing it in three parts with the kids starting.
+Each group will sing the round alone and then we sing it in parts with the kids or group one starting.

 Press the play button (little triangle) to start playing the song and the pause button (||) to stop it.